mosaic-design-system/docs/src/forms/file-upload.md

       The user places their files into a dedicated "drop zone" in the application, which then automatically starts uploading the files.

+      Only use a **File upload** if it's absolutely necessary, to prevent issues with network security.

       - - -